 Despite urging by executive officer Richard O’Kane, and “Mush” Morton, who was making a PCO cruise, Kennedy declined to make a second attack after the depth charging had ended.
 In a situation not at all unusual in the early part of the war, the younger, more aggressive officers were dissatisfied with a commander they believed to be excessively cautious.

-On 26 January, Wahoo attacked a small convoy, consisting of two freighters, a large transport, and a tanker.
-Only two ships were initally observed.
+On 26 January, USS Wahoo attacked a small convoy, consisting of two freighters, a large transport, and a tanker.
+Only two ships were initially observed.
 Wahoo hit the first with two torpedoes and the second with a single torpedo, missing with the fourth.
-She then fired a three torpedo spread at the transport, which brought her to a stop.
+She then fired a three-torpedo spread at the transport, which brought her to a stop.

 At this point, Morton’s actions became somewhat controversial.
 He surfaced to recharge batteries, at the same time going after the surviving troops from the transport (Buyo Maru) with gunfire.
 Unfortunately, most of the troops in the water were actually Indian prisoners of war, along with a number of Japanese garrison troops.
 A total of 195 Indians were killed, along with 87 Japanese—this includes those killed in the torpedo attack and sinking—out of 1,126 men aboard.
 It should be noted that, contrary to some reports, O’Kane related that Morton actually ordered the boats to be sunk, but did not order the deliberate shooting of survivors.

-On 27 January 1943, Wahoo found another convoy, but was unable to get into attack position due to an alert destroyer.
-She had used all of her torpedoes, and was forced to give up on a possible gun action against the convoy.
+On 27 January 1943, USS Wahoo found another convoy but was unable to get into attack position due to an alert destroyer.
+She had used all of her torpedoes and was forced to give up on a possible gun action against the convoy.

-Wahoo then returned to Mare Island for overhaul, arriving on 29 May 1943.
+USS Wahoo then returned to the Naval shipyard on Mare Island for an overhaul, arriving on 29 May 1943.
 She was there, undergoing repairs and testing, until 21 July, when she departed for Hawaii, arriving at Pearl Harbor on 27 July.
-She departed on her sixth war patrol on 2 August, this time without Dick O'Kane, who had left Wahoo for new construction.
+She departed on her sixth war patrol on 2 August, this time without Dick O’Kane, who had left Wahoo for new construction.
 (Tang, SS-306)

 If anything, this patrol was even more frustrating.
 Entering the Sea of Japan, Morton found a dozen targets within four days, attacking nine of them with no results.
 Ten torpedoes broached, ran erratically, or hit their targets without exploding.
 Morton was ordered back to Pearl Harbor after reporting his torpedo problems.
 Wahoo‘s total bag for the patrol was three sampans, sunk by gunfire in La Perouse Strait, and six Japanese fishermen captured from one of them.